-When the LUNA 2.0 is set to GAUGE mode, it will only monitor depth, time, and temperature, and will not carry out any decompression calculations.
-Due to this there are fewer screens with dive-related information to scroll through than in SCUBA mode.
+When the LUNA 2.0 Al is set to GAUGE mode, it will only monitor depth, time, temperature, tank pressure and heart rate, and will not carry out any decompression calculations.
+Due to this there are fewer screens with diverelated information to scroll through than in SCUBA mode.
 You can only switch to GAUGE mode if the computer is completely desaturated.
 All audible and visual warnings and alarms, other than the low battery, max depth and max dive time are disabled.